Succubus (South Park)

 "Succubus" is the third episode of the third season of the American animated television series South Park, and the 34th episode of the series overall.
-It originally aired on Comedy Central in the United States on April 21, 1999, a day after the massacre at Columbine High School.
+It originally aired on Comedy Central in the United States on April 21, 1999.

 Plot

-Eric Cartman must go to the local eye doctor, whom he hates because the doctor always makes fun of his obesity by referring to him as "Piggy".
+Cartman must go to the local eye doctor, whom he hates because the doctor always makes fun of his obesity by referring to him as "Piggy".
 Cartman is told that he has bad vision and has his eyes dilated; he is later given a pair of thick-rimmed glasses which are then stapled to his head so that he cannot take them off.
 Later, he and the other boys discover that Chef has quit his job at South Park Elementary and has been replaced by Mr. Derp, a cliché cartoon character who tries (and fails) to win them over with his poor slapstick comedy gags.

-They then find out that Chef has a new girlfriend, Veronica, (voiced by Michael Ann Young) who has caused his life to change from that of a free-spirited, soul-singing cafeteria chef to that of a mediocre office worker.
-She is also extremely fond of singing the love theme from The Poseidon Adventure, "The Morning After" at inappropriate times.
+They then find out that Chef has a new girlfriend, Veronica (voiced by Michael Ann Young), who has caused his life to change from that of a free-spirited, soul-singing cafeteria chef to that of a bland office worker.
+She is also extremely fond of singing the love theme from The Poseidon Adventure, "The Morning After", at inappropriate times.
 The boys believe that she is trying to steal Chef away from them and are dismayed when they discover that the two are planning to get married.

-Not wanting Chef to go too, the boys seek advice from Mr. Garrison, who suggests that Veronica is a succubus: a demoness sent from hell to prey on and suck the life out of men.
-The boys go to warn Chef of this, but instead they meet his parents, who tell them about their frequent meetings with the Loch Ness Monster, claiming that the beast is stalking and constantly pestering them for a sum of "about tree fiddy" ($3.50).
+Not wanting Chef to go too, the boys seek advice from Mr. Garrison, who suggests that Veronica is a succubus, a demoness sent from Hell to prey on and suck the life out of men.
+The boys try to warn Chef, but instead are forced to spend the evening with Chef's parents, who are obsessed with the Loch Ness Monster.
+The boys end up listening to a bunch of stories about it chasing Chef's parents and persuading them to give it about "tree-fiddy" ($3.50).